Front Row (L to R): Jerry Latherow, Larry Wherley, Mike Prina, Tony Fritzel, Sam Chaney, Gary Bultemeir,

 "I remember one game specifically.
-Not to brag but it would be a game against Black Hawk East," former CSC pitcher Gale Murk said.
+Not to brag but it would be a game against Black Hawk East," former Sandburg pitcher Gale Murk said.
 "I threw a shutout.
 Jerry (Latherow) had a run in the fifth or sixth inning and the score ending up being one to nothing.
 My time at Carl Sandburg was a great experience.
 Glad I did it.
 We got along great, and I still talk to some of my teammates from that team."

 A game Fritzel has fond memories of was played in Carthage, Ill.